jacecotton/viewable/controllers.md

 * In other words, the host owns state and lifecycle, while controllers help compose logic and behavior.
 Controllers are privileged internal collaborators, not autonomous components.
 * If you find yourself needing the host to react to controller state, then that state should be moved up to the host(s).
 * Likewise, controllers cannot define their own effects.
 Controllers *provide capabilities* (invocable methods, attached listeners and observers), they do not *implement policies* (effects, i.e. "how the host should respond to state changes").
-* This establishes clear ownership, preventing hidden dependencies, making tracing data flows easier, and improving testability.
+* This establishes clear ownership, preventing hidden dependencies, making tracing data flows easier, preventing infinite loops, and improving testability.